FAQs

 No. If you get funded by Telora you’ll work for your own company, not ours, so we can’t sponsor your visa.

-You should already be in the U.S. and be legally authorized to work here for at least 18 months from the start of the fellowship.
+You should already be in the U.S or Canada and be legally authorized to work here for at least 18 months from the start of the fellowship.

 What is the age limit to be eligible for Telora?